-2. UNCONTROLLED MOVEMENTS OR 'ATHETOSIS'
+2. UNCONTROLLED MOVEMENTS (ATHETOSIS)

 These are slow, wriggly, or sudden quick movements of the child's feet, arms, hands, or face muscles.
 The arms and legs may seem jumpy and move nervously, or just a hand or the toes may move for no reason.
 When he moves by choice, body parts move too fast and too far.
-Spastic movements or positions like those shown above may continually come and go (constantly changing muscle tension).
-His balance is poor and he falls over easily.
+Movements or positions caused by spasticity (like those shown above) may continually come and go because of constantly changing muscle tension.
+He has difficulty with balance and he falls over easily.

-Most children with athetosis have normal intelligence, but if the muscles needed for speech are affected, it may be hard for them to communicate their thoughts and needs.
+Most children with athetosis have typical cognitive development, but if the muscles needed for speech are affected, it may be hard for them to communicate their thoughts and needs.